MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 ## Choose whether each origin should be public or private

 When you identify an origin, you specify whether it should be made public or private.
+Content in public origins is anonymous, and content in private origins is secured by dynamically generated tokens for greater security.
 Regardless of which option you choose, Microsoft does all the heavy lifting for you when it comes to administration of the CDN itself.
 Also, you can change your mind later, after you've set up the CDN and identified your origins.

 Both public and private options provide similar performance gains, but each has unique attributes and advantages.

-### What's the difference between public and private CDNs?
+### What's the difference between public and private origins?

-The **private CDN** within the Office 365 CDN provides fast, secure access to user content such as SharePoint Online document libraries, sites and media such as videos.
-Unlike public CDNs, access to content in the Office 365 CDN is secured by default so it can only be accessed by users with permissions to the original document library or storage location.
-The private Office 365 CDN can only be used for SharePoint Online content, and you can only access private CDN assets through redirection from your SharePoint Online tenant.
+**Private** origins within the Office 365 CDN provide private access to user content such as SharePoint Online document libraries, sites and media such as videos.
+Access to content in private origins is secured by dynamically generated tokens so it can only be accessed by users with permissions to the original document library or storage location.
+Private origins in the Office 365 CDN can only be used for SharePoint Online content, and you can only access assets in private origins through redirection from your SharePoint Online tenant.

-The **public CDNs** within the Office 365 CDN are hosted by 3rd-party CDN providers like Akamai and Verizon Edgecast.
-Content on a public CDN is accessible anonymously, and can be accessed by anyone who has URLs to hosted assets.
-Because access to content in a public CDN is anonymous, you should only use them to cache non-sensitive generic content such as javascript files, scripts, icons and images.
+**Public** origins within the Office 365 CDN are accessible anonymously, and can be accessed by anyone who has URLs to hosted assets.
+Because access to content in public origins is anonymous, you should only use them to cache non-sensitive generic content such as javascript files, scripts, icons and images.

 For need more information about why to use a CDN, general CDN concepts, and other Microsoft CDNs, see [Content Delivery Networks](content-delivery-networks.md).

-### Attributes and advantages of hosting assets in the public CDN
+### Attributes and advantages of hosting assets in public origins

 - Assets exposed in a public origin are accessible by everyone anonymously.
     > [!IMPORTANT]